GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: Introduction

-GATSBI consists of four modules: 3D occupancy grid mapping using LiDAR data, a semantic segmentation algorithm to find pixels that correspond to the surface of the bridge, a Generalized Traveling Salesperson Problem (GTSP) solver for finding inspection paths for the UAV, and a navigation algorithm for executing the planned path.
-We use off-the-shelf modules for occupancy grid mapping (Octomap~\cite{hornung2013octomap}), solving GTSP (GLNS~\cite{Smith2016GLNS}), and point-to-point navigation (MoveIt~\cite{coleman2014reducing}).
+GATSBI consists of four modules: 3D occupancy grid mapping using LiDAR data, a semantic segmentation algorithm to find LiDAR points that correspond to the surface of the bridge, a Generalized Traveling Salesperson Problem (GTSP) solver for finding inspection paths for the UAV, and a navigation algorithm for executing the planned path.
+We use off-the-shelf modules for occupancy grid mapping (OctoMap~\cite{hornung2013octomap}), solving GTSP (GLNS~\cite{Smith2016GLNS}), and point-to-point navigation (MoveIt~\cite{coleman2014reducing}).
 Our key algorithmic contribution is to show \emph{how} to reduce the inspection problem to a GTSP instance and the full pipeline that outperforms baseline strategies.
-Our technique takes into account overlapping viewpoints that can view the same parts of the bridge and simultaneously selects \emph{where} to take images as well as \emph{what order} to visit those locations.
+Our technique takes into account overlapping viewpoints that can view the same parts of the bridge and simultaneously selects \emph{where} to take images and \emph{what order} to visit those viewpoints.
 We also show when and how to replan as we obtain more information about the environment.

-In summary, we make the following contributions: \begin{itemize} \item present an online algorithm, GATSBI, that plans paths to efficiently inspect bridges when no prior information about them is present; \item evaluate GATSBI (and the effects of parameters within the algorithm) through numerous simulations in AirSim using 3D models of bridges; \item compare GATSBI to a baseline frontier-based exploration algorithm using metrics that capture targeted inspection of bridges. \end{itemize}

-We organized the paper as follows.
-In Section~\ref{sec:related}, we review previous work on inspection, coverage, and exploration.
-In Section~\ref{sec:prob}, we present the problem formulation and in Section~\ref{sec:GATSBI}, we describe our solution.
-In Section~\ref{sec:sim}, we present AirSim simulation results.
-Finally, in Section~\ref{sec:con} we conclude with a discussion of future work.